Last verified: today

 Red Flags to Watch For

-- Skin anti-aging claims are based on a 30-person topical cream study, not oral supplements
+- Skin anti-aging claims come from a small 30-person cosmetic trial using a topical cream, not an oral supplement

 Research Sources